Sticky Icon

 Causative Factors (Nidanas) for Osteoarthritis

-Dietary Factors (Ahara): Irregular eating patterns, imbalance in diet, timing, or quantity have an impact on metabolic dysfunctions, which over a period of time is a key contributing factor for inflammation and progression of disease.
+Dietary Factors ( Ahara ):Irregular eating patterns, imbalance in diet, timing, or quantity have an impact on metabolic dysfunctions, which over time is a key contributing factor for inflammation and progression of disease.

-Lifestyle Factors (Vihara): Erratic lifestyle patterns, including overexertion/ overuse of joints, can lead to progressive degradation.
-Further disturbed sleep patterns/ day sleep, etc., can break the circadian rhythm, thereby increasing risk factors for OA.
+Lifestyle Factors ( Vihara):Erratic lifestyle patterns, including overexertion/ overuse of joints, can lead to progressive degradation.
+Further disturbed sleep patterns/day sleep, etc., can break the circadian rhythm, thereby increasing risk factors for Osteoarthritis.
 Further exposure to cold and dry climates for an extensive period can also build body imbalances.

-Psychological Factors (Manasika): In Ayurveda, the mind plays a significant role in many non-communicable diseases, including OA.
-Chronic stress, anxiety, grief, anger, etc., can lead to build-up of ama progressively.
+Psychological Factors ( Manasika):In Ayurveda, the mind plays a significant role in many non-communicable diseases, including Osteoarthritis.
+Chronic stress, anxiety, grief, anger, etc., can lead to a build-up of ama (toxins) progressively.

 Physiological Changes: Aging, hormonal differences, menopause, and hereditary factors also contribute to disease progression.